Which homotopy algebras come from transfer?: Summary of results

 There are seven variations of Question \ref{Q1} to consider.
 Cases 1 and 2 involve comparing the isomorphism class of $(A',d',\bfmu')$ to that of $(A',d',\bfnu)$ in the category of $A_\infty$-algebras and strict morphisms.
 As we show in Sec.\ \ref{sec:strict-iso}, these turn out to be the only cases in which explicit formulas for the transferred structure actually matter.

 Cases 3 and 4 involve comparing isomorphism classes in the category of $A_\infty$-algebras and weak morphisms, while the remaining three concern isomorphism classes in the corresponding ``homotopy category''.
 The characterization via isotopy, Case 3, is perhaps the most interesting.
-In Thm.\ \ref{thm:isotopy}, we exhibit a precise relationship between the isotopy class of a transfer and the ``homotopy type'' of $(A,d,\bfmu)$.
-In particular, any $A_\infty$-structure which is a target of an $A_\infty$-quasi-isomorphism is isotopic to a transferred one (Cor.\ \ref{cor:isotopy}.)
+In Thm.\ \ref{thm:isotopy}, we exhibit a precise relationship between the isotopy class of a transfer and the homotopy type of $(A,d,\bfmu)$.
+In particular, any $A_\infty$-structure which is a target of an $A_\infty$-quism is isotopic to a~transferred one (Cor.\ \ref{cor:isotopy}).
 Our proofs of these results are based on an obstruction theory for $A_\infty$-morphisms, which we develop in Sec.\ \ref{sec:obst}.

-When $R$ is a field, we prove in Sec.\ \ref{sec:hmpty-cases} that the three homotopical cases, 5a, 5b, and 6, are all equivalent to the existence of a (weak) quasi-isomorphism between the original $A_\infty$-structure $(A,d,\bfmu)$ and $(A',d',\bfmu')$.
+When $R$ is a field, we prove in Sec.\ \ref{sec:hmpty-cases} that the three homotopical cases, 5a, 5b, and 6, are all equivalent to the existence of an $A_\infty$-quism between the original $A_\infty$-structure $(A,d,\bfmu)$ and $(A',d',\bfmu')$.

-Furthermore, as we show in Cor.\ \ref{cor:iso-char}, our results for Case 3 also provide a positive answer to Sullivan's original question, which we can now state precisely: \begin{question} Can one formulate, in terms of the initial data $\bfmu$ and $f_1$ as above, the necessary and sufficient conditions for the $A_\infty$-structure $\bfmu'$ to be isotopic to a~transferred structure? \end{question}
+Furthermore, as we show in Cor.\ \ref{cor:iso-char}, our results for Case 3 also provide a positive answer to Sullivan's original question, which we can now state precisely:

+\begin{question} Can one formulate, in terms of the initial data $\bfmu$ and $f_1$ as above, the necessary and sufficient conditions for the $A_\infty$-structure $\bfmu'$ to be isotopic to a~structure transferred over the chain homotopy equivalence $f_1$? \end{question}

 Finally, in Sec.\ \ref{sec:Pinf}, we generalize Thm.\ \ref{thm:isotopy} to the transfer of $\Pinf$-structures over a~field $\kk$ with $\chark \kk =0$, for any quadratic Koszul operad $\cP$.